LosSasikos/Mars/README.md

 # Help Wanted
 You can help me if you become one of the Mars developers.
 In fact, I do everything myself.
 If you decide to do it, just tell me about it on Discord. (@los_sasikos)

+# Discord
+The mod already has a Discord server.
+Invite link: https://discord.gg/hP4yjCREVG